free things to do in New York City

 Film | Canadian Documentary: Terrence Turner's Parviz Tanavoli, Poetry in Bronze (2014)

 Parviz Tanavoli, Iran’s leading modern sculptor, is the subject of this documentary.
-Tanavoli’s life and work are portrayed through conversations with the artist, vintage film footage and photographs, and interviews with leading scholars and curators.
+Tanavoli’s life more and work are portrayed through conversations with the artist, vintage film footage and photographs, and interviews with leading scholars and curators. less

 New York City, NY; NYC